bootdotdev/blog/content/education/vibe-coding-hell.md

 Well, I talk to a _lot_ of students on Boot.dev.
 We get around 1,300 new registered users every day, many of whom join our [Discord](https://www.boot.dev/community).
 And at least anecdotally, I've noticed far fewer complaints about "tutorial hell" over the last 18 months.

-**Students are still struggling, they've just found a fresh new hell.** I've come to call it _"vibe code hell."_
+**Students are still struggling, they've just found a fresh new hell.** I've come to call it _"vibe coding hell."_

-## What Is "Vibe Code Hell"?
+## What Is "Vibe Coding Hell"?

 Tutorial hell was: